mtc-20/CheatSheets/MarkDown_CS.md

 # MarkDown Cheat Sheet
-**In random order, some of the cool syntax I tend to forget, but use often.**
+**In random order, some of the cool syntax and some of the useful ones I tend to forget, but use often.**

 # Contents